In this presentation, we discuss the emotion of sadness.

 When there is little or no balance between happiness and sadness, a person may not be able to experience sadness coherently and may instead experience depression.
 Depression involves medium to long term experience of negative effect and can be seriously debilitating.
 It is also the most common of all psychological disorders, affecting about a quarter of the population (in most Western countries) some time in their lives.

-Depression can be channelled successfully, by using the experience of the downward pulling emotion to encourage the body to relax.
+Depression and sadness can be channelled successfully, by using the experience of the downward pulling emotion to encourage the body to relax.
 This is an extension of channelling as described in the presentation on Processing and Channelling Emotion, where, rather than channelling energy into changing body structures, we channel the lack of energy we that we feel into relaxing our body in ways that we have perhaps never relaxed before.
-This can be done using progressive muscle relaxation or any other method, but depression sometimes provides such a powerful sense of futility that it is often not necessary to use anything and it is sufficient just to let the weight of the emotion drag you down into a relaxed state.
+This can be done using any relaxation method, but depression sometimes provides such a powerful sense of futility that it is often not necessary to use anything and all you have to do is let the weight of the emotion drag you down into a relaxed state.

-For this to work you do need to be well practised at self-relaxation and it helps to be conversant in other aspects of emotional fitness technology.
+For this channelling to work you do need to be well practised at self-relaxation and it helps to be conversant in other aspects of emotional fitness technology as well.

-The benefit of channelling depressive episodes into self-relaxation is simply that it is possible for you to relax parts of your body in ways that you have never done before.
-Once those parts of the body are fully relaxed, and you keep them that way for the duration of the episode, then they are ready to start afresh, in that they are now ready for you to act on them that alters the way that they function.
-This means that after you have recovered from the episode, your ability to channel emotional energy into enhancing the way your body works is improved.
+The benefit of channelling depressive episodes into self-relaxation is that it is possible for you to relax parts of your body in ways that you have never done before.
+Once those parts of the body are fully relaxed, and you keep them that way for the duration of the episode, then they are ready to be activated in ways that you may have never used them before.
+The result is that something in the way your body works is improved.
 I cover this in detail in later presentations.

 When I was an adolescent the experience of depression came to me on a few occasions as a powerful downward gravitational pull.
 I literally could not stand up, and felt my body falling into the ground.
 I found it constructive to channel that sensation by lying on my bed and allowing myself to relax.
 Over the decades I used depressive episodes to teach myself to relax and let go.
 In the process I would ride out the storm and at the end feel quite relaxed and ready to move on.